xunmi1/light-storage/README.md

   // whether it contains the key storage.has('key');
   ```

-- Synchronize data in the localStorage, and check validity
+- Synchronize data in the localStorage, and check validity.

-  > **Note**: use for localStorage is used directly, and it does not meet expectations
+  > **Note**: If you use localstorage directly and things don't work as expected, you may need to use this function.

   ```js
   storage.reload();
   ```